Ottessa Moshfegh: Works

-In 2014, Fence Books published Moshfegh's novella McGlue.
-McGlue was the first recipient of the Fence Modern Prize in Prose.

-In August 2015, Penguin Press published Moshfegh's novel Eileen.
-It received positive reviews.
-The book was shortlisted for the 2016 Man Booker Prize.
-In the book, Eileen, the protagonist and narrator, describes a series of events that occurred years ago, when she was young and living in a Massachusetts town that she calls "X-ville."
-At the beginning of the novel, she is working as a secretary at a local juvenile prison while living with and caring for her abusive father, a retired police officer with alcoholism and paranoia.
-As the story continues, the dramatic situation that causes her to leave her life in X-ville is revealed.
+In 2014, Fence Books published Moshfegh's novella McGlue, the first winner of the Fence Modern Prize in Prose.
+In August 2015, Penguin Press published her first full-length novel, Eileen, which received favorable reviews and was shortlisted for the 2016 Man Booker Prize.
+In Eileen, the protagonist and narrator recounts a series of events from her youth in a Massachusetts town she calls "X-ville".
+At the start of the novel, she works as a secretary at a local juvenile prison while living with and caring for her abusive father, a retired police officer struggling with alcoholism and paranoia.
+As the story continues, the circumstances that led her to leave X-ville are revealed.

 Homesick for Another World, a collection of short stories, was published in January 2017.
 On July 10, 2018, Penguin Press published Moshfegh's second novel, My Year of Rest and Relaxation.
-The book describes a young art history graduate living in New York City over 15 months from mid-June 2000.
-Recently graduated from college and ambivalently mourning the recent deaths of her parents, she quits her job as a gallerist and undertakes to sleep for a year with the assistance of sleeping pills and other medications prescribed by a disreputable psychiatrist.
+The book describes a young art history graduate living in New York City over a 15-month period starting in mid-June 2000.
+Recently graduated and ambivalently mourning her parents' deaths, she quits her job as a gallerist and embarks on a yearlong plan to sleep, aided by sleeping pills and other medications prescribed by a dubious psychiatrist.

-Also in 2018, Moshfegh wrote a piece for Granta in which she describes an experience she had with a much older male writer when she was 17 years old.

-Moshfegh is a frequent contributor to the Paris Review and has published eight stories in the journal since 2012.

-In August 2020, Vintage published Moshfegh's third novel, Death in Her Hands.
-Moshfegh has called the book "a loneliness story."
+Also in 2018, Moshfegh wrote a piece for Granta in which she recounted an experience with a much older male writer when she was 17 years old.
+She is a frequent contributor to the Paris Review, having published eight stories in the journal since 2012.
+In 2020, Vintage published her third novel, Death in Her Hands, which Moshfegh has called "a loneliness story".

-In May 2021, Moshfegh's short story "My New Novel" was published as a stand-alone artbook by Picture Books, an imprint of Gagosian.
-The book features a fold-out painting by Issy Wood illustrating "the most directly surreal part of the story".

-In June 2022, Penguin Press published Moshfegh's fourth novel, Lapvona, which follows Marek, the abused son of the town shepherd, along with other characters from the fictional, medieval fiefdom of Lapvona.
+In 2021, Moshfegh's short story "My New Novel" was published as a stand-alone artbook by Picture Books, an imprint of Gagosian.
+The book features a foldout painting by Issy Wood illustrating "the most directly surreal part of the story".
+In 2022, Penguin Press published Moshfegh's fourth novel, Lapvona, which follows Marek, the abused son of a shepherd, along with other characters from the fictional medieval fiefdom of Lapvona.

 Moshfegh co-wrote the 2022 drama film Causeway with Luke Goebel and Elizabeth Sanders.
 It premiered at the 2022 Toronto International Film Festival.

-Moshfegh has cited the poet and novelist Charles Bukowski as an influence on her work.
-Like Moshfegh, Bukowski created characters who were considered socially deprived and isolated.

 Personal life

 Moshfegh was married to the writer Luke B. Goebel, whom she met during an interview.
 As of 2020, they were living in Pasadena, California.
+She has cited the poet and novelist Charles Bukowski as an influence on her work.
+Like Moshfegh, Bukowski created characters who were considered socially deprived and isolated.

+In 2026, Moshfegh announced she and Goebel were separated.